-No actuators or complex mechanisms are added to the vehicle, keeping its mass low, and only standard off-theshelf components (e.g. propellers, motors, and electronic speed controllers) are used in the design, with the exception of the custom 3D printed frame of the vehicle.
+No actuators or mechanisms other than the four hinges are added to the proposed vehicle, keeping its mass low, and only standard off-the-shelf components (e.g. propellers, motors, and electronic speed controllers) are used in the design, with the exception of the custom frame of the vehicle.
 Thus, the main difference between the vehicle described in this paper and a conventional quadcopter is the fact that each arm is attached to the central body via a rotational joint rather than with a rigid connection.